graeme-winter/graeme-winter/README.md

 interested about using PIO blocks 🤔

 Still at the driving servo / reading ADC phase though.
-And having to put together some basic tools for working with `picoscroll` top.
+And having to put together some basic tools for working with `picoscroll` too.